Skip to content

 NEWS DESK January 28, 2025 4 min read

-Photo | AI generated.
+Photo | courtesy.

 Starting a business is not as hard as many people coin it to be, but that doesn’t mean it’s a walk in the park either.
 If you have the courage to make the first move, the rest will follow.
 You don’t need to know all steps, all you need is some knowledge and the right mindset to get started.

-Here are seven steps you need to get started.
+Here are seven steps you need to get started:

 Find a problem to solve